Remote Design Sprint template

 About the Remote Design Sprint template

-How do you run a design sprint with a remote team?
+How to run a design sprint with a remote team in 4 steps

 Miro's Voting and Timer features are particularly useful when running a Design Sprint with a distributed team.
 For a walk-through of how to use this template, check out our recording of their interactive workshop, How JustMad Uses Miro to Run Remote Design Sprints.